ROCm/rocBLAS/docs/source/Programmers_Guide.rst

     size_t rocblas_sizeof_datatype(rocblas_datatype type)

-Returns size of a rocBLAS runtime data type.
+Returns size of a rocBLAS runtime data type

-Answering Device Memory Size Queries In Function That Does Not Needs Memory
+Answering Device Memory Size Queries in Function That Does Not Need Memory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Example